ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 > 💡 The Methods section in Data Descriptors should describe any steps or procedures used in producing the data, including full descriptions of the experimental design, data acquisition and any computational processing.
 Unlimited length.

 _Note: the idea is that this section will be composed of the subsections and contents listed below, in the same order as the subsections and **expandable** lists are and with one paragraph per each item in these lists.
 The references deemed necessary are also indicated. **Everyone is invited to contribute to this section.
 The completeness and cohesion of this section can be checked and its contents can be expanded/converted into paragraphs**._

+> 👍 Excellent references, lack of relevant content, cohesion, presentation format, content conversion into paragraphs, and table and figure generation.

 <details>
 <summary>